MOHAMAD-ALDEBS/Homworks-c-sharp/README.md

-# Homworks-c-sharp
+# About my first project on GitHub
-Here i will upload my first files to githup including some homeworks.
+Here i will upload my first files to githup including some homeworks that i got from my uni. 😇 some codes and tests and homeworks pf c# ane java ..